 The thing with technology is that it is constantly progressing.
-Everyday there is a new introduction or addition of features that would make a wonderful change to what you are doing technology-wise, whether it is the development of mobile apps, websites, or in the arena of programming languages.
+Every day there is a new introduction or addition of features that would make a wonderful change to what you are doing technology-wise, whether it is the development of mobile apps, websites, or in the arena of programming languages.
 Like, one such introduction was in the form of Golang, also known as Go, which is a programming language launched in the year 2009.
 Since then it has been growing constantly and today has found a place of its own among the other programming languages.

-To start with, did you know that this Google's very own open-source programming language was rated as the most prominent one of the year in TIOBE index.
-In fact, it won't be surprising if very soon it breaks into top ten list of most-used languages.
-In just the period of one year, GoLang has witnessed tremendous prominence and it is only going higher in the graph.
+In this blog, we would be discussing everything about Go or GoLang and tell you why it is time to learn this new programming language.
+To start with, did you know that this Google's very own open-source programming language was rated as the most prominent one of the year in the TIOBE index.
+In fact, it won't be surprised if very soon it breaks into the top ten lists of most-used languages.
+In just a period of one year, GoLang has witnessed tremendous prominence and it is only going higher in the graph.
 The top reasons why firms like using GoLang is owing to the following reasons:

 Below we have discussed in depth the pros and cons of using GoLang programming language:

-What makes GoLang so good?
+What makes GoLang so good

 Ever since its launch, GoLang programming language has witnessed exponential growth in its usage, mainly in the last few years.
 It is like every startup business is using Go for its backend system.

 Easy to Learn: As compared to the other languages, Go's syntax is a lot smaller and is easier to learn.
 Here, most of the stuff can be easily fed into the brain, which means it is that easy, and hence it doesn't require you to spend lots of time looking up for things.
 The programming language is very clean too and is easily readable.
 Here, the non-Go programmers, mainly the ones who are used to C-style syntax, can easily read a Go program and understand what is ongoing.

-It is very Fast: Yes, GoLang is very fast programming language.
+It is very Fast: Yes, GoLang is a very fast programming language.
 As GoLang is compiled to the machine code, hence it naturally outperforms the languages, which are interpreted or those have virtual runtimes.
 Also, Go programs compile really fast, and the binary is still small.
-Like, its API does the compilation in seconds and it produces executable file, i.e. 11.5MB.
+Like, its API does the compilation in seconds and it produces an executable file, i.e. 11.5MB.

 Static Analysis Tools: The static analysis tools in GoLang are huge in numbers and they are very robust.
 There is this particular one called gofmt that formats your code as per style suggested by GoLang.
-It can efficiency normalize many of the opinions on a project and it allows your team to focus on what is being done by the code.
-Here, one can gofmt, golint, and vet on the very build, and in case there are any warnings found, then the build fails.
+It can efficiently normalize many of the opinions on a project and it allows your team to focus on what is being done by the code.
+Here, one can gofmt, going, and vet on the very build, and in case there are any warnings found, then the build fails.

 Testing Support: It is in the GoLang?s standard library where the texting support is built.
-It doesn't require extra dependency and in case you are having a file called thing.go, then we advise that you write your tests in another file named things_test.go, and run the ‘go test’.
+It doesn't require extra dependency and in case you are having a file called thing.go, then we advise that you write your tests in another file named things test.go, and run the go test.
 With GoLang, these tests are executed pretty fast.

 Static Typing: Well, GoLang is totally and strongly statically typed language.
 It consists of primitive types, such as byte, int, & strong.
-Then there are structs as well, and like any strongly typed language, this type system enable the compiler to easily catch entire classes of bugs.
+Then there are structs as well, and like any strongly typed language, this type system enables the compiler to easily catch entire classes of bugs.
 There are also built-in types in GoLang for lists & maps, which are absolutely easy-to-use.

 What are things that put GoLang in bad light

 Well, GoLang is indeed a good programming language, like it has a clean syntax, faster execution times and there are so many things good about this.
-But there is lot more to a programming language than its syntax.
+But there is a lot more to a programming language than its syntax.
 Below we have mentioned things that we do not really appreciate about GoLang.

-Implicit Interfaces: Though it is great to have interfaces, but structs implement the interfaces implicitly and not explicitly.
+Implicit Interfaces: Though it is great to have interfaces, structs implement the interfaces implicitly and not explicitly.
 It is considered to be the strength of GoLang, but then it was found that it is absolutely difficult to comprehend by looking at a struct if it implements an interface.
 The only way to know is to compile a program, and if the program is small it is fine, but if it is a medium to large size, then it is not.

 Should you use GoLang or not

-There are times when you require to think of the machine, like you send & receive bytes, manages tonnes of concurrent threads, could be writing an operation system or maybe a container system or say a blockchain node.
-It is possible in such situation that you don't think about generics.
+There are times when you require to think of the machine like you send & receive bytes, manages tonnes of concurrent threads, could be writing an operating system or maybe a container system or say a blockchain node.
+It is possible in such a situation that you don't think about generics.
 But, then there are times when you are required to consider squishy and carbon-based humans and require working with the business domain data consisting of employees, customers, orders and products.
 It needs you to write the business logic that is operating on the collections of all of these domain entities and also require you to maintain this business logic for a long time.

 Like you would have to manage and deal with the shifting needs and it needs to be done priorly.
 For situations like these, developer experience matters the most.
-When it comes to GoLang, well it is a kind of programming language which values machine time more over the human times.
-Quite often your domain is very much a machine, or your program?s performance is crucial.
-In such scenarios, GoLangserves as a good choice as C or C++ alternative.
-However when you write a typical n-tier app, then the performance logjams would appear in database and also in the way you model your data.
+When it comes to GoLang, well it is a kind of programming language which values machine time moreover human times.
+Quite often your domain is very much a machine or your program?s performance is crucial.
+In such scenarios, GoLangserves as a good choice as a C or C++ alternative.
+However when you write a typical n-tier app, then the performance logjams would appear in the database and also in the way you model your data.